 That’s why I am grateful for this clean air in my living room.
 Not just for the air itself, but for the air that was purchased for me by my community who saw that I was struggling to breathe and knew they could do something about it.

 I’m grateful for this 18.3 pound, 20.5x13x13 inch box in my living room sucking in bad air and blowing good air in a world blowing smoke.

 I don’t recommend going through what I went through to get an air purifier, but I do recommend finding, building, and being part of a community that will help give you air when you’re struggling to survive.

 This post is not an attempt to market a product.
-Many friends have asked what air purifier I got, so I’m linking to it here.
-Just a FYI, if you do make a purchase through this link I may receive affiliate income, but it will not change the price you pay for the item(s): Blueair Blue Pure 211+ Air Purifier
+Many friends have asked what air purifier I got, so I’m linking to it here: Blueair Blue Pure 211+ Air Purifier

 If you found this post useful in some way, please consider supporting my writing with a $3 tip at ko-fi.com/beingcharis.
 Your support will help me keep the robot air quality CPR machine breathing and make me smile.